slifin/breeze/README.md

 ## Conditionals

-### Use every opportunity to describe what the code solves
+### Keep describing what your code does

 Provide context to your ```if``` statements by including variable names whenever possible

-You might be skipping good opportunities for variable names by writing inline conditions inside your if statement
+You might be skipping good opportunities for variable names by refusing to use a variable name inside your if statement.
+By dropping the habit of using if statements you can drop the habit of leaving things unnamed.

 <details>
  <summary>Click here for details</summary>